1067+ orders placed in your location

 Sodium is an important element in the human body and is responsible for maintaining the body in a healthy state.
 With abnormal levels of sodium, the body can often develop a number of health disorders like hypertension.

 The Sodium Serum test is usually conducted as a part of a group of tests to measure the levels of different substances in the blood.
 These tests are together called Basic Metabolic Panel (BMP) and Electrolyte Panel test.
-These tests evaluate the acid-to-base balance, the level of electrolytes and the glucose level in the blood.
+These tests evaluate the acid-to-base balance, the level of electrolytes and the glucose level in blood.

 Sodium helps in maintaining the body's cardiovascular and nervous systems.
 So, it is very important for the body to have just the appropriate amount of sodium in the blood because any abnormality can have serious effects.